 The Corporation considers diversity, including gender, as an important component of the selection process for new Board members.
 The Board considers the presence of men and women on the Board as an added value.
-In 2018 the CGNC had given itself the mandate to find at least a second woman to sit on the Board, to meet a target of at least two women to sit on the Board in the next two years.
-The CGNC surpassed its objective by recruiting two additional women in 2018, so that three women now sit on the Board.
+In 2018, the CGNC gave itself the mandate to find at least a second woman to sit on the Board, to meet a target of at least two women to sit on the Board in the next two years.
+The CGNC surpassed its objective by recruiting two additional women in 2018, and one in 2020, so that four women now sit on the Board.

-The Board adopted a Board Diversity Policy which is described on pages 18-19 of this Circular.
+The Board adopted a Board Diversity Policy which is described on page 20 of this Circular.